"Enter the Gungeon" is a huge favorite of Eric's and he loves to write about the game. He wants to share advice and strategy with others.

 She has a dog that finds extra items after clearing rooms.
 After clearing a room, there will be a 5% chance the dog will find an item.

 The dog will bark at chests that are mimics.
 Mimics can catch new players off-guard.
-So always knowing when a chest is a Mimic helps a lot.
 But the dog won't bark at pedestal or wall mimics though.

-You can always pet the dog.
+You can also pet the dog.
 This does nothing gameplay-wise, but it looks cute.

 She starts with a crossbow.
 The crossbow does decent damage, and it is very useful for early levels.
 The crossbow is useful for early boss fights.